Gloversville, New York: 2020 census

+Demographic estimates

+Census Bureau QuickFacts reports that 7.6% of residents were under the age of 5, and females made up 50.4% of the population while males made up 49.6%.

 Gloversville's median age in 2018 was 40.5, higher than the national average of 38 in 2019.

+Income and poverty

 The estimated median household income from 2016 to 2020 was $38,620 and the per capita income was $21,973.
 The city's median value for housing units was $76,500 in 2020.
 An estimated 21.5% of the city lived at or below the poverty line.

 Religion

 According to Sperling's BestPlaces, less than 30% of Gloversville's residents have a religious affiliation as of 2020, far lower than the 70% who have a religious affiliation across Fulton County as a whole, making Gloversville one of the least religious places in the US.
 The largest religion that does exist in Gloversville and its surrounding area is Christianity, mainly served by the Roman Catholic, Episcopal, United Methodist and Presbyterian churches.
 Conservative evangelical churches in the area are the Southern Baptist Convention and Assemblies of God.
 The second largest religious group is Judaism, followed by adherents of eastern religions including Hinduism and Buddhism.